 - Others as required

-Once this phase is complete, we send a letter to the manufacturer to let them know if we’ll:
+Once this phase is complete, we send a letter to the manufacturer to let them know if we’ll engage in negotiations.

 - Negotiation